indiqusdocs/stpi/docs/Compute/LinuxInstances/ReconfiguringLinuxInstances.md

 ![Reconfiguring Linux Instances](img/Reconfiguring1.png)

 :::note
 You can only reconfigure with the same billing interval.
-If you wish just to change the billing interval, please use the Switch Plan button.
-We recommend switching the plan first before reconfiguring the Instance if you wish to use both the Reconfigure and Switch Plan options.
-You will be charged as per the pack you have reconfigured, not based on the older pack.
+If you wish just to change the billing interval, please use the **Switch Plan** button.
+It is recommended to switch the plan first before reconfiguring the instance if you wish to use both the Reconfigure and Switch Plan options.
+You will be charged according to the new plan you reconfigure, not the previous one.
 :::